JoeBoiii72/Black-Jack/README.md

 Double: Player doubles his bet and gets one, and only one, more card.

 If both the player and dealer bust, nobody wins and none of the players money is lost.

+Total money you start with is hard coded in, as well as the bet amount each round.
+The ability to change this ingame has yet to be added.